ivanov-gv/zpcg/README.md

    5. ✅ Uses only in-memory storage, no external database or cache
    6. ✅ Fully stateless, no persistence at all

-## Known issues

-### Input format

-Right now the bot requires an input in a certain way explained in the [Interface section](#timetable-request).

-This is a too strict format that makes some issue for users:

-- Sometimes users use other delimiters instead of a comma - and the bot returns an error.
-  Example: "Beograd - Podgorica"
-- Some users (russian and serbian speakers for examples) prefer cyrillic characters, like:
-  "Белград, Подгорица" or "Београд, Подгорица"
-- Some users copy the route from the previously sent messages in order to get a new timetable, like:
-  "Virpazar > Podgorica > Niksic"

-All those inputs might be parsed easily anyway.

-The solution:
-1. Get the user input string
-2. Remove all the spaces
-3. Split the string using any non-alphanumeric characters as separators
-4. If there are less than 2 parts in the result of the splitting - return error
-5. Take the first and the last part of the result as a departure and an arrival station
-6. Convert cyrillic chars to latin ones
-7. Pass further to the existing pipeline

-### Cached keyboard from the previous version

-Telegram allows developers to use keyboards.
-However, it is cached in the users device telegram instance.
-Even though if it is no longer supported, the users might still attempt to use an old cached version of the keyboard.
-As a remedy, the keyboard is deleted with the first message received from the new version.
-For an efficient cleanup, consider clearing the cached keyboard with a broadcast update message.

-It might be a good idea to clear the cached keyboard with a broadcast update message.
-It might be also a good idea to do so after the new keyboard will be done in order to send only one message instead of two.

-### No general information about Montenegro Railways

-Some users are not familiar at all with the transport in Montenegro: do not know where the railways stations are, which cities have stations, etc.
-It leads users to blindly search for the stations that do not exist.
-There are some examples of the inputs:

-- "Sarajevo, Belgrad" - Sarajevo is the capital of Bosnia and Herzegovina, Belgrade - the capital of Serbia.
-Why the users search those stations in the **Montenegro** Bot?
-- "Albania, Podgorica" - Albania is a country, not a city.
-Obviously, the user tried to find out are there any ways to get from the Albania to the Podgorica by a train.
-- "Podgorica, Milan" - the same
-- "Таганрог, Ростов Главный" - I'm not joking, that's the real input.
-And furthermore - the same user tried to find this route 4 times with different inputs

-I think there should be some kind of `/help` command to return some general information about the bot, Montenegro and the transport.

-### Low user trust in the output

-Previous version of the bot was completely static, made in an hour using a free telegram bot constructor with hardcoded timetable.
-It was truly obvious that the timetable was not updated and might be (and actually was) outdated.
-So users have those trust issues now and the bot has to overcome this.

-There has to be:
-- The timetable last update time
-- Inline button to update it manually
-- Links to the official site

-### Trains are frequently running late

-There has to be a warning about possible delays especially for routes with intersections, in summer and for the fast trains - they are usually late for several hours, unfortunately.

 # Solution details

 ## Interface